-The Resource Center is celebrating Native American Heritage Month with some special events, including a Native American pottery workshop and a talking stick art program.
+The Resource Center is celebrating Native American Heritage Month with some special events, including Hoop Dance with Terry Goedel on 11/2, Film Screening: Lake of Betrayal on 11/4, and Basic American Indian Genealogy workshop on 11/14.

 Native American Heritage Month – Library of Congress website includes the history of the establishment of Native American Heritage Month.

 Census Facts, Native American Heritage Month 2018 – the first American Indian Day was celebrated in May 1916 in New York.
 Red Fox James, a member of the Blackfeet Nation, rode horseback from state to state to get endorsements from 24 state governments to have a day to honor American Indians.